The Basics: Overview

 - Fluid (called discharge) coming out of a nipple

 - Skin on the breast that is itchy, red, flaky, or dimpled

-What if the doctor finds something wrong with my breast?
+What if the doctor finds something in my breast?

 Mammograms let the doctor or nurse look for lumps or other changes inside your breasts that you can’t feel from the outside.
 If your doctor finds a lump or another change in your breast tissue, you may need other tests to find out if it’s cancer or not.

 The doctor or nurse may take a small bit of tissue from the breast for testing.
 This is called a biopsy.

 Take Action: See Your Doctor

 Talk with your doctor about when and how often to get mammograms.